 Top Two Trends Amongst LinkedIn Content Thieves

 The two most popular stolen pieces LinkedIn content thieves are passing around at the writing of this are a WW2 Plane Bullet diagram post about survivor bias and Sephora’s color-coded basket post (pictured below.)

 The stories are all remarkably similar, with no original angles or stories and at the time of writing this, no one I can find gives credit to the original.
 In the screen captures below you will notice the content actually does quite well every time it is repeated, but there’s a major flaw in this rip-off strategy.

 The Sephora Basket Post

 Why LinkedIn Content Backfires

 At first, it seems like stealing content is a great LinkedIn strategy.
-The people posting recycled content from everyone else seem to get quite a few likes and comments, and they didn’t even have to spend time creating the content.
-Whether done in ignorance, or laziness, however, it will likely backfire.
+The people posting recycled content seem to get quite a few likes and comments, and they didn’t even have to spend time creating the content.
+But the more it spreads, the more likely it is to backfire.

-The fact is, great content spreads and as it does, it attracts new people, new connections and new interest in the poster and their brand.
-Normally this is good and what everyone strives for, but when it’s not original content, the attention can be volatile.
-All it takes is for one person to see the post from two different people (and they will), tanking your reputation.
-If they leave a comment, pointing out the copies content matters get worse.
+As great content spreads, it attracts new people, new connections, and new interest in the user and their brand.
+Normally, this is good and what everyone strives for, but when it’s not original content, the attention can be volatile.
+All it takes is for one person to see the post from two different people (and they will) to completely tank your reputation.
+If they call you out with a comment it gets worse.

-As soon as one person points out the content isn’t yours and isn’t original, everyone who liked or interacted with the stolen post is instantly alerted of your sneaky content caper.
+As soon as one person points out the content isn’t yours and isn’t original, everyone who liked or interacted with the stolen post is instantly alerted of your sneaky content caper in their own alert panel.
 Even if you delete the post, it’s too late because LinkedIn sends the actual comment to everyone’s notification page—perhaps with a push alert!